Susan’s Season

 These Thanksgiving poems express gratitude for home and hearth, friends and family, God and the good He continually does.
-Some are fun and some are faith-promoting, but all are reminders that Thanksgiving is one of the very best times of the year.
-(Please email a request for permission before using and include full copyright information on every copy.
+Some are fun and some are faith-promoting.
+All are reminders that Thanksgiving is one of the very best times of the year.
+(Please email a request for permission before using my Thanksgiving poems. include full copyright information on every copy.
 For internet use, a link back to the poem on this site is required.)

 Fall is a cozy season, made